-Yes, getting ready for Spring now is important, even if you can't see over the snowbanks.
 If you have had spring allergies in the past, you know they can be miserable.
 Gloppy runny nose, itchy eyes, sneezing and so forth.
-Well, how and what you eat in Winter has a direct effect on how poised your body will be susceptible to these Spring annoyances - or not.
+How and what you ate in Winter has a direct effect on how likely your body will be susceptible to these Spring annoyances - or not.
+Forecasters are already showing high pollen levels on their reports, so we'd better get ready.

 Oil and Water